collinb6/dog-breed-classifier/README.md

-If your code is taking too long to run, you can switch to running your code on a GPU.
+Training of the model will require running on a GPU.
 If you'd like to use a GPU, you can spin up an instance of your own:

 #### Amazon Web Services